LucianoCirino/efficiency-nodes-comfyui/README.md

 </ul></details>

 <details><summary>XY Plot</summary><ul>
-• A node that allows the user to define parameters for the KSampler (Efficient) to plot on a grid.
+• A node that allows users to specify parameters for the KSampler (Efficient) to plot on a grid.
 </ul></details>

 <details><summary>Image Overlay</summary><ul>